 Abstract.

-We present the first comparison of carbon monoxide (CO) measurements performed with a portable laser spectrometer that exploits the Optical-Feedback Cavity-Enhanced Absorption Spectroscopy (OF-CEAS) technique, against a high performance automated gas chromatograph (GC) with mercuric oxide reduction gas detector.
-First, measurements of atmospheric CO mole

-- 5 fraction were continuously collected in Paris (France) suburb over one week.
-Both instruments showed an excellent agreement within typically 2 ppb (part per billion in volume) fulfilling the World Meteorological Organization (WMO) recommendation for CO inter-laboratory comparison.
+We present the first comparison of carbon monoxide (CO) measurements performed with a portable laser spectrometer that exploits the optical-feedback cavity-enhanced absorption spectroscopy (OF-CEAS) technique, against a high-performance automated gas chromatograph (GC) with a mercuric oxide reduction gas detector (RGD).
+First, measurements of atmospheric CO mole fraction were continuously collected in a Paris (France) suburb over 1 week.
+Both instruments showed an excellent agreement within typically 2 ppb (part per billion in volume), fulfilling the World Meteorological Organization (WMO) recommendation for CO inter-laboratory comparison.
 The compact size and robustness of the OF-CEAS instrument allowed its operation aboard a small aircraft employed for routine tropospheric air analysis over the French Orléans forest area.
-Direct OF-CEAS real-time CO measurements in tropospheric air were then compared with later analysis of flask samples by the gas chromatograph. - 10 Again, a very good agreement was observed.
+Direct OF-CEAS real-time CO measurements in tropospheric air were then compared with later analysis of flask samples by the gas chromatograph.
+Again, a very good agreement was observed.
 This work establishes that the OF-CEAS laser spectrometer can run unattended at a very high level of sensitivity (<1 ppb) and stability without any periodic calibration.